 The walled garden is still full of flower and some of the foliage has begun to turn.
 The Arbour is the perfect place to take in the views across the garden and beyond.

 The gardeners are busy harvesting fruit and vegetables grown over the summer months.
-As the garden matures the Apple and Pear trees planted in the garden will begin to bear fruit.

 The gardens are closed to the public but if you are staying in the cottages there are still things to see.
 If exploring the grounds most of the interest is on the wider estate but due to the slightly warmer climate here on the island you may see a few unexpected things flowering in the walled garden.